Confirmation Details and Requirements

 - Discuss any future plans you may have that resulted from your preparation – your “journey” to Confirmation.

-Conclusion: Conclude your letter by thanking Bishop Kennedy and close with your full baptismal name.
+Conclusion: Conclude your letter by thanking Bishop Reed and close with your full baptismal name.

 Confirmation practice will be held the evening before the Confirmation Service and is required of all Confirmandi.
 Sponsors do NOT need to attend this practice.